TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 This epoch is:

 - **derived automatically**, not user-specified,
-- **deterministically computed** from wall-clock time,
+- **deterministically computed** from wall-clock time relative to `T₀`,
 - **not negotiated or transmitted** between parties.

-If sender and receiver compute different epoch indices, **no coordination or agreement is expected**.
+If sender and receiver compute different epoch indices due to clock skew or execution timing, **no coordination or agreement is expected**.

 ---